 If you decide to add cracked corn to their diet, there are a few essential things to remember.
 First off, your flock can not live on cracked corn alone.

 They will not get what they need, nutritionally, from the corn, and keep in mind that you need to control the amount they are fed.
 Corn will cause your flock members to put on fat, and weight, if they are fed too much.

 Keep An Eye Out

 With cold winter weather, there is another issue to keep an eye out for, and that is frostbite.
-Most often, those flock members who have somewhat larger wattles and combs are the ones that tend to fall victim to this ailment.
+Most often, those flock members who have somewhat larger wattles and combs are the ones that tend to get this ailment.
 The frostbite will most often occur during the day.
 If your flock is listed as cold hardy, then this may not become a problem for you.

-If you are worried that your flock members may possibly fall victim to the ailment, there is something you can do that might head it off from the beginning.
+If you are worried that your flock members may possibly get the ailment, there is something you can do that might head it off from the beginning.

 When it is night, and they are on their roost, apply some Vaseline to their combs and wattles.
 The Vaseline is a fantastic resource for providing a barrier to protect the skin and cold.
 It works to trap in the heat, and thus preventing the forming of frostbite.

 If your flock members do suffer from frostbite, it will be pretty obvious.
 They will show signs of yellow spots, as well as the area will appear to begin turning black.